mjordan/islandora_workbench/README.md

 ## Checking configuration and input data

-You should always check your configuration and input prior to creating, updating, or deleting content.
+You should always (always, [I can't stress that enough](https://www.youtube.com/watch?v=2ZgtEdFAg3s)) check your configuration and input prior to creating, updating, or deleting content.
 You can do this by running Workbench with the `--check` option, e.g.:

 `./workbench --config config.yml --check`